ganeshn2/Immigration-Data-Analysis/README.md

 Secondary objective of this work is to classify the data based on two predominant nationality (Indians and Chinese) and all others as Rest of the World (ROW).

-Tertiary objective is to analyse which of the immigrants are financially more secure compared to the rest.
+Tertiary objective is to analyse the immigrants are financially more secure compared to the rest.